 Source: California Community Colleges, Chancellor's Office, Fiscal Services Unit.
 Reports of Recalculated Apportionment; analysis by Cambridge West Partnership, LLC

-The College was able to retain healthy unrestricted general fund ending balances from 2016-17 to 2020-21 as illustrated in the following chart.
-A good ending balance is expected for 2021-22 and another is projected for 2022-23.
+The College was able to retain healthy unrestricted general fund ending balances from 2016-17 to 2021-22 as illustrated in the following chart.
+A good ending balance is expected for 2022-23.